Cactus (American band): Disbanding (1972)

+Rusty Day's reformed Cactus (1976–1979)

 In 1976, Rusty Day formed another version of Cactus in Longwood, Florida, where he had relocated.
-This version of Cactus featured Steve "Kahoutek" Dansby on guitar, John "Soybean Slim" Sauter (who later played on Ted Nugent's Weekend Warriors) on bass guitar and Gary "Madman" Moffatt (who currently plays for .38 Special) on drums.
-This was the longest lasting 1970s line-up of the band, which ended around 1979.
+This version of Cactus featured Steve "Kahoutek" Dansby on guitar, John "Soybean Slim" Sauter (who later played on Ted Nugent's Weekend Warriors) on bass guitar and Gary "Madman" Moffatt (who currently plays in .38 Special) on drums.
+This was the longest lasting 1970s lineup of the band, which ended around 1979.
 Although this lineup was rumored to have recorded some demos and possibly attempted to record an album, no studio recordings of Rusty Day's Cactus lineup from Florida have ever surfaced.
 A few live recordings, however, have circulated online.

 On June 3, 1982, Rusty Day was murdered at his own house in Longwood, Florida.
 He and his son were shot to death by one or more unknown drug dealers.
 The case has never been solved and remains open.